Life Ready Physio & Pilates Cannington

 Yan Pim Lim’s profile

 Cannington physio clinic-of-choice is conveniently located at Westfield Carousel.
-Life Ready Physio + Pilates Cannington offers physiotherapy, supervised exercise sessions (incorporating Pilates inspired exercises), dry needling, exercise rehabilitation, group fitness classes, vestibular physiotherapy, women’s health physiotherapy and much more.
+Life Ready Physio + Pilates Cannington offers physiotherapy, supervised exercise sessions (incorporating Pilates inspired exercises), dry needling, exercise rehabilitation, group fitness classes, vestibular physiotherapy, women’s health physiotherapy, remedial massage therapy, golf physiotherapy and much more.

 With private treatment rooms and an architecturally-designed modern interior, our experienced team of physiotherapists use the latest evidence based approaches to treat a wide range of conditions including neck pain, back pain, sporting injuries, headaches, shoulder pain, motor vehicle accidents and pre and post surgical conditions.